 The Tiger takes opportunity fire at the moving T-34's .... what can go wrong with such good proficiency?
-The Tiger needs to roll 9 or less (drm +2 for op fire) The die roll is 8, plus the 2 drm is 10, equals a fail.
+The Tiger's Proficiency is reduced from 9 to 7 for conducting opportunity fire, so the D10 die roll needs to be 7 or less.
+The die roll is 8, which is a fail.
 The Tiger is marked 'used'.

 All three T-34's move into positions around the tank (we assume here that there are no other German guns that can opportunity on the T34's to ruin their day!).
 They do NOT move adjacent to the Tiger because they don't want to trigger final opportunity fire, which would no doubt take one of them out and allow the Tiger tank to change facing.
 As each T-34 takes up a position around the Tiger (ending their movement), they attempt to fire after movement and this requires a proficiency test.
-There is a drm of +4 for this type of fire and with proficiency levels of just 5 and 6, they have little chance and indeed they all fail the test.
-Each is marked used and also have a 'move' marker to signify they have been moving. (note, there was a 10 - 20% chance that one of these fires might have been successful and then that would have been a scary moment for the Tiger).
+There is a Proficiency reduction of -4 for this type of fire and with initial proficiency levels of just 5 and 6, they are not hopeful and indeed they all fail the test.
+Each is marked 'used' and also have a 'move' marker to signify they have been moving. (note, there was a 10 - 20% chance that one of these fires might have been successful and then that would have been a scary moment for the Tiger).

 Next turn - All T-34's are well placed for flank shots, but the German will go first (as the first player in the scenario).
 The Tiger turns in its hex to face the two T-34's on the left.
-Pivoting to fire does not attract opportunity fire, but pivoting does require a proficiency check before firing, with a drm of +1.
+Pivoting to fire does not attract opportunity fire, but pivoting does require a proficiency check before firing, with -1 to the Proficiency value of the Tiger.
 The German player rolls a 10, so the test is failed.
 This crew must be having a really bad day!
 It is marked used.

 If I re-ran this several times, its unlikely that I would end up with that result, but this just highlights the joy of the proficiency system.
-It reflects what is likely without employing a straight-jacket and so sometimes the less likely happens - a good sub-system for solitaire play.
+It reflects what is likely without employing a straight-jacket and so sometimes the less likely happens and good hardware is deadly if it can get to be activated - this is a good sub-system for solitaire play.